Jeepney

 One way of covering the area whilst giving your legs a bit of a rest, is by kalesa.

+Most of the kalesas can be found outside Manila Cathedral where they will take you for a trip around Intramuros.
 The Philippine Kalesa was designed to carry two people and some baggage, although I'm sure more than two would be carried quite easily, specially when I have seen 7 Filipinos on a motorbike!
 The carriage has small sides and a roof to keep the glaring sun from burning you, two huge wheels hold the carriage up, which are then connected to a scrawny horse by two poles strapped either side of the horse.

 The carriage is brightly coloured and it looks as though a lot of care has been taken in it's upkeep.
 A whip is kept in a pipe to thecocheros right hand side and sticks straight up in the air like a radio antenna.